 Attractions and Must-Dos in Mystic Point

-Mystic Point takes you to the tropical wilderness of Papua New Guinea, where supernatural forces come to play.
+Mystic Point takes you to the tropical wilderness of Papua New Guinea, where supernatural forces come into play.
 Its highlight: An intimidating Victorian manor, home of eccentric Lord Henry Mystic and his cheeky monkey, Albert.

-Must-Dos 1) Mystic Manor: Without a doubt, the best ride in the entire park!
+1) Mystic Manor: Without a doubt, the best ride in the entire park!
 If you’ve only got time for one thing in Hong Kong Disneyland, this is it.

 Mystic Manor’s ride design is built like Disney’s Haunted Mansion, but the similarities end there.
 This Hong Kong Disneyland-exclusive comes with a unique story, adorable characters, and an immersive experience that’s full of surprises.